ricardobrein/ricardobrein/README.md

 ### Hi there, I'm Ricardo. 👋
-#### I'm following a self-taught path to build amazing things with AI.
+#### I'm following a self-taught path to build things with AI.

 I like many topics.
 Like Programming, music, philosophy, architecture, statistics, economics, software, microelectronics, painting... **While it is often suggested to find one's passion in a specific area**.
 When i started to learn about AI, I truly knew what I wanted to dedicate myself to.
 Allowing me to explore different fields of knowledge and discover something new every day, thats why i decided to learn in a self-taught way.
 So, i would like to understand all the procces of the data, something like a [FullStack Data Scientist](https://multithreaded.stitchfix.com/blog/2019/03/11/FullStackDS-Generalists/)

-> _"We are drowning in information and starving for knowledge"_. — John Naisbitt.

 At this point, i couldn't really consider myself a scientist.
 I am just an enthusiast who manipulate and try to get the most of the tools created by remarkable individuals, at some point, I aspire to be like them!

-I've learned through self-study and various professional certifications such as Python programming, Data analytics, Statistics, Artificial Intelligence applied to Business, Big Data Architecture, Agile, Scrum, MLOps and business intelligence.
+I've learned through self-study and various professional certifications funded by EU, such as Python programming, Data analytics, Statistics, Artificial Intelligence applied to Business, Big Data Architecture, Agile, Scrum, MLOps and business intelligence.

+> _"We are drowning in information and starving for knowledge"_. — John Naisbitt.

-Something that really appeals to me is what we could call Data Engineering / MLOps – it involves the process of ETL, training, testing, and deploying models, so they can be utilized by anyone.
+What really appeals to me, is to be involved in the entire data lifecycle, including processes like ETL, training, testing, and deploying models.
+I find it fascinating because it allows me to be involved in various aspects, from gathering data to extract knowledge from them and developing models that can be utilized by anyone.

 **I like to believe that I am part of something that has already changed the world for the better.**
 ### Currently reading 📚
-- Deep learning with python - [François Chollet](https://fchollet.com/)

 - MLOps engineering at scale - [Carl Osipov](https://github.com/osipov)
 - SQL for data Analysis - [Cathy Tanimura](https://www.linkedin.com/in/cathytanimura/)